jsdoublel/camus/README.md

 algorithm for inferring level-1 phylogenetic networks from quartets and a constraint tree.

+## Algorithm

+Given a rooted, binary, constraint tree $T$ and a list of input trees
+$\mathcal{G}$, the CAMUS algorithm finds the level-1 networks inducing the maximum number of quartets from $\mathcal{G}$ that contains the constraint tree
+$T$

+CAMUS finds networks for different values of $k$, where $k$ is the number of edges added to the network.
+For example, if the best possible network that contains $T$ has $m$ edges, then CAMUS will output $m$ networks $N_1, N_2,
+\cdots, N_m$, where $N_i$ is optimal under the constraint that it contains exactly $i$ edges.

+CAMUS has the following inputs and outputs:

+**Input**

+- *Constraint Tree:* Rooted, binary, tree in newick format without duplicate labels.
+- *Gene Trees:* List of trees in newick format, containing only labels from the constraint tree.

+**Output**

+- *Output Network:* Level-1 networks written in extended newick format.

+CAMUS  should be invoked with the constraint tree file path and gene trees file path as positional arguments in that order; the output network and logging information is written to files with a prefix that can optionally be set with the `-o` flag.

 ## Installation

 CAMUS should be able to build on any operating system, though it has only been